kwebio/kweb-core/docs/src/faq.md

     [coroutines](https://kotlinlang.org/docs/reference/coroutines-overview.html)
     and the flexible DSL-like syntax.
 Because of this Kweb code can be a lot more concise, without sacrificing readability.
--   In Vaadin\'s favor, it has been a commercial product since 2006, it is extremely mature and has a vast developer ecosystem, while Kweb is still pre-1.0.
+-   In Vaadin```s favor, it has been a commercial product since 2006, it is extremely mature and has a vast developer ecosystem, while Kweb is still pre-1.0.

-# Is there a larger working example?
+## Is there a larger working example?

 Yes, here is a simple [todo
 list](https://github.com/kwebio/kweb-demos/tree/master/todoList)
-implementation which demonstrates many of Kweb\'s features.
+implementation which demonstrates many of Kweb```s features.

 You can find a copy of this demo running here:
 <http://demo.kweb.io:7659/>

-It\'s running on a \$50/month EC2 instance.
+It```s running on a \$50/month EC2 instance.
 Try visiting the same list URL in two different browser windows and notice how they synchronize in realtime.

 You can see a number of other example Kweb projects here:
 [kwebio/kweb-demos](https://github.com/kwebio/kweb-demos/tree/master/)

-# How do I enable HTTPS?
+## How do I enable HTTPS?

 Very easily, please see [this
 example](https://github.com/kwebio/kweb-demos/blob/master/https/src/HttpsApp.kt).

-# Can I embed Kweb within an Android app?
+## Can I embed Kweb within an Android app?

 Yes!
 Please see
 [kweb-demos/tree/master/android](https://github.com/kwebio/kweb-demos/tree/master/android)
 for an example.

-# I want to deploy a Kweb Application behind a load balancer, what do i need to consider?
+## I want to deploy a Kweb Application behind a load balancer, what do i need to consider?

 Please make sure to enable session affinity so that repeated requests from the same client end up at the same kweb instance.
-Kweb does not share it\'s internal state between multiple instances, so it is important to make sure that each request from a single user ends up at always the same instance.
+Kweb does not share it```s internal state between multiple instances, so it is important to make sure that each request from a single user ends up at always the same instance.